Michael Dixon (doctor): Career

-Dixon studied psychology and philosophy at the University of Oxford before studying medicine at Guy’s Hospital.

 He has worked as an NHS GP at College Surgery in Cullompton for 40 years.
-In 2007, College Surgery became part of the Culm Valley Centre for Integrated Health and is rated by the Care Quality Commission as 'outstanding'.
+In 2007, College Surgery became part of the Culm Valley Centre for Integrated Health and is rated by the Care Quality Commission as "outstanding".

-For 18 years (1998-2015), Dixon was Chair of the NHS Alliance, now known as The Health Creation Alliance, representing primary care commissioners.
+From 1998 to 2015, Dixon was Chair of the NHS Alliance, now known as The Health Creation Alliance, representing primary care commissioners.
 Its mission was to provide a voice for general practice and its patients in planning local hospital and community services.

 He has been active in the commissioning movement since the early 1990s, when he co-founded the Mid Devon Family Doctors Commissioning Group.
 He sat on the National Executive of the National Association of Commissioning GPs (NACGP), founded in 1993, and was a co-writer of its document "Restoring the Vision" (1997), which was commissioned by the then Minister of Health, Alan Milburn.
-When NACGP became NHS Alliance in 1998, he was elected Chairman and has continued in this role by annual election until he announced his retirement in 2015.
+When NACGP became NHS Alliance in 1998, he was elected chairman and has continued in this role by annual election until he announced his retirement in 2015.
 He is a frequent speaker and national advisor on GP commissioning and co-author of a number of books and chapters in this area (such as The Locality Commissioning Handbook) and A Practical Guide to Primary Care Groups and Trusts.

 His national appointments have included membership of the National Leadership Network for Health and Social Care, the National Stakeholder Forum and National Steering Group for GP Commissioning.
 He was an Honorary Senior Fellow in Public Policy at HSMC University of Birmingham, and also an Honorary Senior/Lecturer in Integrated Health at the Peninsula Medical School.

-Past ministerial appointments include Chair of the NHS LifeCheck Board and Practice Based Commissioning Advisor to Lord Darzi.
+Past ministerial appointments include Chair of the NHS LifeCheck Board and Practice Based Commissioning Advisor to Lord Darzi of Denham.
 He is a past President of the Health Writers Guild and was previously Senior Advisor at the King's Fund and Steering Group member of the King's Fund Enquiry on General Practice.

-In 2010 he founded and became Chair of the College of Medicine, which explores the potential of medicine beyond just pills and procedures and how individuals and communities can become more active in their own health and healing.
+In 2010, he founded and became Chair of the College of Medicine, which explores the potential of medicine beyond just pills and procedures and how individuals and communities can become more active in their own health and healing.
 This includes social prescribing, lifestyle interventions and exploring treatments that are not yet regarded as mainstream.

 He was a commissioner and health lead for the Healthy Cities Report launched in the House of Lords in 2022 and was appointed to the Health Council of Reform Think Tank involved in its "Reimagining Health Programme".

 He was listed in the top ten most influential clinical leaders in the Health Service Journal 2013.
 He has been listed among Pulse magazine's most influential GPs for several years and was also a medical columnist for SHE Magazine.